 HIPAA permits certain disclosures to a patient’s family and friends or to certain disaster-relief entities to notify family members of patient information, including:

 - Disclosures of PHI to a patient’s family members, relatives, friends, or other persons identified by the patient as involved in the patient’s care, provided the PHI being disclosed is limited to that which is necessary to the person’s involvement in the patient’s care.
-Covered Entities should get verbal permission for such disclosures, if possible.
+Covered entities should get verbal permission for such disclosures, if possible.
 If the patient is incapacitated or otherwise unavailable, the covered entity may disclose PHI for these purposes if doing so is in the patient’s best interest (in their professional judgment).
-However, enforcement of noncompliance with the requirement to obtain verbal permission is subject to the 72-hour waivers available to certain hospitals discussed in Section 1(a), above.
+However, enforcement of noncompliance with the requirement to obtain verbal permission is subject to the 72-hour waivers available to certain hospitals discussed above.

 - Disclosures of PHI to a public or private entity authorized by law or by its charter to assist in disaster relief efforts, to coordinate with such entities the disclosure of PHI for notifying family members about a patient’s location, general condition, or death.

 Disclosures of PHI to a patient’s employer for public health activities are permissible in narrow circumstances, but the requirements are difficult to meet.
 From a practical perspective, providers may find it simpler (and less risky) to request that individuals sign a waiver before reporting PHI to their employers.
 Nevertheless, a covered entity may use or disclose PHI to an employer about an individual who is a member of the employer’s workforce (without an authorization), if:

 - The covered entity is a provider who provides healthcare to the individual at the request of the employer: (1) to conduct an evaluation relating to medical surveillance of the workplace; or (2) to evaluate whether the individual has a work-related illness or injury.